 We’ve met lots of cycle tourers who are horrified at our approach to accommodation, and prefer to be more organised and booked up in advance.
 The disadvantage of this for us is the lack of flexibility if the hills are too tiring or we find something interesting to linger over, or want to stay on another night where we are.
 One alternative is to book a base to cycle off from each day in a different direction.

 Cycle touring with booked accommodation

 Some cycle tourers are horrified at the thought of cycling around with their home on the rear rack.
-For those who don’t want to buy camping gear, or want to travel light, then there are plenty of accommodation options from bookable campsite chalets (or permanent tents) – try Suncamp, plus budget hostels (where you can meet like-minded travellers – try Hostelbookers and Hostelling International) to hotels, from low prices (e.g. Low Cost Holidays) to high, including five-star places for luxurious relaxation once off the bike.
-For a search for hotel rooms, try Express Rooms (formerly Quick Rooms).
+For those who don’t want to buy camping gear, or want to travel light, then there are plenty of accommodation options from bookable campsite chalets (or permanent tents) – try Suncamp, plus budget hostels (where you can meet like-minded travellers, such as with Hostelbookers and Hostelling International) to hotels, including five-star places for luxurious relaxation once off the bike.
+For a search for hotel rooms, try Quick Rooms.

 You may get some combined ferry/hotel deals or train/hotel deals too.
-Take a look at our page about travelling to your destination for ferry and train links, and our online shop special offers page for any discount codes or deals, plus links to last-minute bargains for a variety of accommodation and/or travel.
+Take a look at our page about travelling to your destination for ferry and train links.